-Upon satisfactory completion of the course, students will be able to: develop on-the-job learning objectives that demonstrate new and expanded learning at the work site that directly relate to their educational goal (major). demonstrate successful workplace human dynamics, which may include working as part of a team, following implicit and explicit instructions including company policies and procedures, and practicing work ethics. demonstrate appropriate work skills such as communication, problem solving, decision-making, teamwork, self-management, initiative, and/or technical skills that are gained as a result of new and expanded learning at the work site. organize and maintain occupational work experience records, including time sheets, a consultation record, and learning objective proposals, evaluation, and documentation.
+Student Learning Outcomes (CSLOs) Upon satisfactory completion of the course, students will be able to: 1 demonstrate appropriate work skills such as communication, problem solving, decision-making, teamwork, selfmanagement, initiative, and/or technical skills that are gained as a result of new and expanded learning at the work site.
+Course Objectives Upon satisfactory completion of the course, students will be able to: 1 develop on-the-job learning objectives that demonstrate new and expanded learning at the work site that directly relate to their educational goal (major). demonstrate successful workplace human dynamics, which may include working as part of a team, following implicit 2 and explicit instructions including company policies and procedures, and practicing work ethics. demonstrate appropriate work skills such as communication, problem solving, decision-making, teamwork, self-3 management, initiative, and/or technical skills that are gained as a result of new and expanded learning at the work organize and maintain occupational work experience records, including time sheets, a consultation record, and 4 learning objective proposals, evaluation, and documentation.

-appraise and evaluate the occupational work experience situation as it applies to their educational goal (major) in written or verbal format which will take the form of a paper, project, or presentation.
+appraise and evaluate the occupational work experience situation as it applies to their educational goal (major) in n/a